Lafayette Leopards football: Resurgence and Rebirth under Russo (1981–1996)

-With the hiring of Bill Russo, Lafayette football completed an unheralded rebirth and ushered in an era of explosive offensive.
+With the hiring of Bill Russo, Lafayette football turned the program around through increased offensive output.
 Through Russo's first 16 seasons, the Leopards finished below .500 only three times.
 In the preceding 30 years, the Leopards only had ten winning seasons and won more than six games five times.

 Russo quickly asserted his new style by winning the first five games of the season, a first since 1956, and entered the season finale against Lehigh with an identical 8–2 record.
 Despite being huge underdogs against the Lambert Cup leading Engineers, the Leopards relied upon their defense to spring a 10–3 upset at Taylor Stadium.
 Even though Lafayette finished with one more win than Lehigh and played a near identical schedule, Lafayette was denied a bid to the Division I-AA playoffs and finished fourth in the Lambert Cup poll.
 As of 2012, the 1981 game, along with 2004, is the highest combined win total for each school entering the season finale.

 Success continued under Russo as the Leopards defeated Lehigh for a second straight year and won seven games.
 The era also saw the inaugural season of the Colonial League in 1986, which later became known as the Patriot League.

 After beating Lehigh in 1984 and 1986, the Leopards finally won their first Colonial League championship in 1988 with an 8–2–1 mark.
 In the second game of 1988, Lafayette scored a monumental 28–20 upset over Holy Cross.
 The previous season, Holy Cross finished 11–0 and No. 1 in the final 1987 NCAA Division I-AA poll and its best player Gordie Lockbaum, finished third in the Heisman Trophy voting.
 With another win in 1992, Lafayette was the only Patriot League team to defeat Holy Cross between its dominant run against Eastern football between 1986 and 1993.

 The 1988 season was one of the best in Lafayette history and witnessed the emergence of its best quarterback ever, Frank Baur.
 Baur smashed and rewrote nearly every Lafayette offensive and passing record with a cannon arm.
 In the 1988 season, he led the nation in passing efficiency at 64% and led the Leopards to finish as the second-ranked offense.
 He finished his career with 8,399 yards and 62 touchdowns, which stood until 2003.

 Baur also achieved fame by being the only Lafayette and Patriot League athlete, as well as one of only a few non-BCS collegiate athletes, to appear on the cover of Sports Illustrated.
 He appeared on the cover of the September 4, 1989 college football preview and was projected to be one of the first three quarterbacks taken in the 1990 NFL Draft, along with Troy Aikman and Steve Walsh.
 After being selected the Hula Bowl following his senior season, Baur was drafted but later cut by the New York Giants.